annalaczko/ADL-AI-Generated-Image-Detection/README.md

 I also found a Kaggle dataset containing CIFAR-10 and CIFAKE.
 I would like to read through that, and because I have found multiple sources of information about those, I will use those as my starting datasets.

+### CIFAR-10 and CIFAKE:
+CIFAR-10 is a subset of the dataset Tiny Images.
+It contains 60000 images from 10 classes.
+CIFAKE is a merge of the CIFAR-10 dataset and a similar sized dataset which contains a similar structure of 60000 AI-generated images for the same 10 classes.

 ## The schedule

 Because of my other lecture, I want to do this task in bigger blocks.